Turkish court says U.S. pastor Brunson can go free

 Witnesses told the court in the western town of Aliaga that testimonies against the pastor attributed to them were inaccurate.

-Brunson’s wife Norine looked on from the visitors’ area.
+After the judge questioned one witness, Brunson said the judge was asking about incidents Brunson had not been involved in.
+His wife Norine looked on from the visitors’ area.

-Brunson’s mother told Reuters she and his father were elated at the news.
-“We are overjoyed that God has answered the prayers of so many people around the world,” she said.

 Trump has scored points with evangelical Christians, a large part of his political base, by focusing on the Brunson case.

-The release could boost Trump’s ability to encourage such voters to support Republicans in large numbers in Nov.
-6 elections, which will determine whether the party keeps control of Congress.
+The pastor’s release could boost Trump’s ability to spur such voters to vote in large numbers for Republicans in the Nov.
+6 elections, which will determine whether they keep control of Congress.

 The heavily conservative constituency voted overwhelmingly for Trump in 2016.
-He has called Brunson a “great Christian”, and Vice President Mike Pence, the White House’s top emissary to evangelicals, had urged Americans to pray for Brunson.
+He has called Brunson a “great Christian”, and Vice President Mike Pence, the White House’s top emissary to evangelicals, has urged Americans to pray for Brunson.

-U.S. broadcaster NBC said on Thursday that Washington had done a secret deal with Ankara to secure Brunson’s release.
+U.S. broadcaster NBC said on Thursday that Washington had had done a secret deal with Ankara to secure Brunson’s release.

-The lira stood at 5.910 to the dollar at 1336 GMT, little changed on the day after firming 3 percent on Thursday on expectations that Brunson would be freed.
+The lira stood at 5.910 to the dollar at 1336 GMT, little changed on the day after firming 3 percent on Thursday on expectations that Brunson would be released.

-Relations between the two NATO allies are also under strain over U.S. support for Kurdish fighters in northern Syria, Turkey’s plans to buy a Russian missile defense system, and the U.S. jailing of a executive at a Turkish state bank in an Iran sanctions-busting case.
+Relations between the two NATO allies are also under strain from disputes over U.S. support for Kurdish fighters in northern Syria, Turkey’s plans to buy a Russian missile defense system, and the jailing of a Turkish bank executive for violating U.S. sanctions on Iran.

-With Brunson’s release, attention may now turn to the fate of a Turkish-U.S. national and former NASA scientist in jail in Turkey on terrorism charges, as well as three local employees of the U.S. consulate who have also been detained.
+With Brunson’s release, attention may now turn to the fate of a Turkish-U.S. national and former NASA scientist in jail in Turkey on terrorism charges, as well as local employees of the U.S. consulate who have also been detained.

-Washington wants all these people released, while Ankara has demanded the extradition of Gulen.
-The cleric, who was lived in self-imposed exile in the United States since 1999, denies any role in the attempted coup.

-Further moves which have been discussed include the return to Turkey of bank executive Hakan Attila to serve out his sentence, the release of the U.S. consular staff, and agreement that the U.S. Treasury avoid draconian steps against Halkbank, the state lender.

-Additional reporting by Ali Kucukgocmen, Daren Butler and Sarah Dadouch in Istnabul and Matt Spetalnick, Susan Heavey and Jonathan Allen in Washington; Writing by Daren Butler and David Dolan; Editing by Angus MacSwan, Dominic Evans and David Stamp
+Additional reporting by Ali Kucukgocmen, Daren Butler and Sarah Dadouch in Istnabul and Matt Spetalnick and Susan Heavey in Washington; Writing by Daren Butler and David Dolan; Editing by Angus MacSwan and Dominic Evans